 How We Tell

-Explica Media directed and produced the 60-minute documentary independently.
-To tell the story, we will seek out stakeholders in the world of the springs and shadow them as they go about their springs-related business.
+Explica Media directed and produced the full length documentary independently.
+To tell the story, we sought out stakeholders in the world of the springs and shadowed them as they went about their springs-related business.

-Among these are Robert Knight, director of The Florida Springs Institute; Merrillee Malwitz-Jipson, a fierce springs advocate leading the charge to save them; Captain Karen Chadwick, owner of North Star Charter Service, who is fighting to restore the Ocklawaha River.
+Among these are Thomas Greenhalgh, then a scientist with the Florida Department of Environmental Protection; Robert Knight, director of The Florida Springs Institute; Merrillee Malwitz-Jipson, a fierce springs advocate leading the charge to save them; Captain Karen Chadwick, owner of North Star Charter Service, who is fighting to restore the Ocklawaha River.

-Oscar Corral, a former investigative and political reporter turned Emmy award-winning filmmaker, will produce and direct the film.
+Oscar Corral, a former investigative and political reporter turned Emmy award-winning filmmaker, produced and directed the film.

 The story of the Florida springs and their future, is quickly evolving.
 We are fortunate to have a resource so rare and pristine, which has played such an important role in Florida’s culture and economy.
 Now is the time to explore through storytelling where the springs go from here.
 The story of the springs’ future is the story of Florida’s future.